mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 * **Meaningful exploration, treacherous journeys and cozy sojourns between**
 * **The world & its inhabitants should feel alive**
-* **Adapting AI partners & enemies**
+* **Adaptable & intricate AI partners & enemies**
 * **Battle: Knowledge, preparation, strategy, then action**
 * **Equipment & items should be scarce and matter**
 * **Dynamic gameplay-driven music & audio**
 * **Timeless artstyle over realism**

-Being fully aware of the potentially massive scope behind them I will leave up for interpretation what these concepts mean *exactly*.
+Being fully aware of the massive scope behind them I will leave up for interpretation what these concepts mean *exactly*.
 My approach is: aim high but be unafraid to miss the mark.
 For full disclosure I should also list the things I do *not* care about in game development.
 If you are looking for advice or examples on any of these then you should take anything written on this page with a large grain of salt:

 * **Networking & online features**
 Very low priority feature.
 The game must shine on its own first.
-Couch co-op would be more important.
 * **High fidelity visuals**
 This is a "good enough" topic for me.
 No need for much fancy flourish.
 A solid artstyle applied consistently is better.
 * **High speed performance**
 Another "good enough" topic. *Unmeasured* optimization is the root of all evil.
 * **Platform compatibility**
-Not planning to release on any other platform at the moment.
+Not planning to release on any other platform other than PC at the moment.
 * **Economic viability**
 This project is financially independent and does not exist for economic gain.